 Trick question: There isn't a right or wrong when it comes to makeup.
 Everyone knows that, right?
 You do you.
-But with that being said, there are a few (of what we will now call) best practices.
-These are tips and tricks you can use to ensure the best possible result.
+But with that being said, there are a few (of what we will now call) best practices, or tips and tricks you can use to ensure the best possible result.
 It's in that vein of thinking that experts recommend a specific application order.

-"I always start with a light layer of foundation everywhere except the eyelids in which case I like to use an eye primer," says makeup artist Min Min Ma.
+"I always start with a light layer of foundation everywhere except the eyelids in which case I like to use an eye primer," says Min Min Ma.
 "By applying foundation first, it minimizes excessive use of concealer."
-As she puts it, the less face product you can use, then the more natural the skin appears.
-The only time she mixes that order up is when she's working on the under-eye area.
-"When applying concealer under eyes, I like mixing the product with a bit of foundation to dilute the consistency," she says.
+As she puts it, the less face product you can use, the more natural the skin appears.

 As for the rest of your makeup application order, Christine is quick to note that "makeup is similar to painting—there’s no ‘proper order.'
 Yet coming from an artist who believes less is more and believes in accentuating your personal features, I start with filling in eyebrows, as this not only shapes the face, but it also provides definition to the eye area."
 From there, she goes to eye makeup.
 "This is especially great when creating a bold eye and or smoky eye (in case any eye shadow, eyeliner, or mascara falls or flakes, you won’t need to reapply any face makeup)."
 Only after these steps are complete does she move on to foundation and then concealer.
 "I think if your eyes and eyebrows are done, you tend to be less heavy-handed and use foundation and concealer sparingly.
 Plus, I personally love freckles, so if you have freckles, I make sure not to hide them."